NatheSief/NateSief/README.md

 # Hi 👋, I'm Nathan (nate)

 ## About Myself :
-- I'm a student at 42 Paris
+- 🎓 I'm a student at 42 Paris

 - 🌱 I’m currently learning **C, C++, and skills in general**

-- 📝 I regularly write articles on [Medium](https://medium.com/@nate.)
+- 📝 I try to write articles on [Medium](https://medium.com/@nate.)

 - 💬 Ask me about **how is 42**